 - All visitors must check in at the front desk or ER.

 - Visitor guidelines are based on the community level of COVID-19 and are subject to change.

 - A mask or face covering is required to be worn in all areas of our clinic, including exam rooms or hospital.

 - If you do not have one, we will provide you with a mask.

 - If you are unable to wear a mask or face covering due to age, a medical reason, disability or it is necessary to see the mouth for communication purposes, we will discuss options with you.

-- This complies with the Governor’s order for mandatory face coverings.
+- This complies with the public health orders for mandatory face coverings.

 - All visitors will be screened using standardized questions.

-- If visitors are deemed “healthy” they will receive a sticker that will be dated.
+- If visitors are deemed “healthy” they will receive a dated sticker.